The Bostonian Collection

 Provenance of “The Bostonian Collection” Traced to Purchases in Late 1800s, Held in Family For Four Generations

 Winitz, the president and founder of Claremont Rug Company, said, “The 180 piece Bostonian Collection includes a total of 35 antique Persian rugs woven 1800 to 1850 and 15 highly sought after undyed camel hair rugs dating back to ca 1830.
-Additional highlights of the 180-carpet trove are early to mid-19th century examples of art/investment level Persian Motasham Kashan, Laver Kirman and Kermanshah rugs.”
+Additional highlights of the 180-carpet trove are early to mid-19th-century examples of art/investment level Persian Mohtasham Kashan, Laver Kirman and Kermanshah rugs.”

 “The family began collecting in the late 1800s and were among the first generation of serious American Oriental rug collectors,” said Winitz, who is also the author of The Guide to Purchasing an Oriental Rug.
 “Two generations added to the inventory, which was displayed at their six family residences.